wacncontent/CustomizeTool/removeCommentOutput2/includes/crossplat-cmd-tools.md

 Note that you can execute the `azure site create` command with any of the following options:

 * `--location [location name]`.
-This option allows you to specify the location of the data center in which your website is created (e.g. "China North").
+This option allows you to specify the location of the data center in which your website is created (e.g. "West US").
 If you omit this option, you will be promted to choose a location.
 * `--hostname [custom host name]`.
 This option allows you to specify a custom hostname for your website.

 You can then add content to your website directory.
 Use the regular git flow (`git add`, `git commit`) to commit your content.
 Use the following git command to push your website content to Azure: